-Using sweet marjoram for PCOS can help you balance your androgen levels, improve insulin sensitivity, relieve cramps and a whole lot more.
+Research suggests that using sweet marjoram for PCOS might help to balance androgen levels, improve insulin sensitivity, relieve cramps and a whole lot more.

 Now, in case you’re not familiar with marjoram, it’s a culinary spice that is often used in Mediterranean dishes (sometimes in combination with, or as a substitute for, oregano, thyme and sage).

-And given the health benefits it offers, you can add marjoram to your PCOS treatment plan simply by:
+And given the health benefits it offers, you might want to consider adding marjoram to your PCOS care plan.

-So, if you’re curious to learn more about how marjoram can improve your PCOS symptoms, then keep reading!
+So, if you’re curious to learn more about how marjoram may support your health, then keep reading!

 MARJORAM BENEFITS FOR PCOS